 Sole Trader or Limited Company?

-The type of business you run, or are thinking of runningWe are often asked the question 'Should I form a Limited company?' but the reality is that there is no easy answer.
-Everyone's situation is different andwhat's right for one person might not be right for another.
-As well the obvious issues of tax and national insurance contributions, there are many other factors which might influence your decision for example:
+Without a doubt, as accountants the most common question we get asked is 'should I go limited?' but the reality is that there is no easy answer.
+Everyone's situation is different and what's right for one person might not be right for another.
+As well as the obvious issues of tax and national insurance contributions, there are many other factors which might influence your decision, for example:

 - What your turnover is and how much profit you make

-- Your future plans to grow the business, or not
+- Your future plans to grow the business

 - What level of commercial risk you will be exposed to

 - What plans you have, or would like, for pensions and retirement

 - Would you like to sell your business in the future